 - Expected final outcome

-- The QE will be assessed by a faculty committee appointed by the Head of Science and Math, consisting of at least four faculty members: a chair (tenure faculty from Science and Math), the thesis advisor, and two or three other faculty members of SUTD (from any related pillars/clusters).
+- The QE will be assessed by a faculty committee appointed by the Head of Science, Mathematics and Technology, consisting of at least four faculty members: a chair (tenure faculty from Science, Mathematics and Technology), the thesis advisor, and two or three other faculty members of SUTD (from any related pillars/clusters).
 The student, together with his/her advisor, would propose the QEC members, with their agreement, subject to the approval by the Head of SMT or Graduate Committee Chair of SMT.
 The QEC may include an optional additional external member not within SUTD.
 The same committee will serve as the Thesis Examination Committee (TEC).

 - Maximum allowable attempt for QE: Two.

 If a student fails the 2nd attempt, his/her research scholarship and candidature will be terminated.

 - Please click here for information about requirements, format, committee, time frames, results form, etc.

 III.
 Students must also meet up other general requirements of SUTD’s PhD program